molneya/indev-level-converter/README.md

 Download the .py file and place it in a folder with a .mclevel file.
 Run the python file and then wait for it to convert.
 All worlds will be converted to the name "World1".
 Move this folder into your minecraft saves and then load any version that supports alpha save format (Infdev 20100327 - Beta 1.2_01).
-Alternatively, you can also use any version that converts alpha save format into mcregion file format (Beta 1.3 - 1.1).
-[Untested]
+Alternatively, you can also use any version that converts alpha save format into mcregion file format (Beta 1.3 - 1.1) (This is untested).

 Requires NBTLib `python -m pip install nbtlib`.